About the Organization

 - How are years of electronically mediated interactions shaping children’s physical, cognitive, emotional, and social development?

 In October 2015, Children and Screens partnered with the National Academy of Sciences to host the Digital Media and Developing Minds Sackler Colloquia attended by nearly 200 leading researchers, clinicians, and other experts in the fields of psychiatry, psychology, neuroscience, sociology, anthropology, communications, education, public health, and public policy.
 Out of this inaugural conference came the field’s first national research agenda and a clarified vision for the Institute.

 The convening also marked the beginning of a scientific collaboration among 22 interdisciplinary workgroups and more than 140 researchers to provide a comprehensive assessment of our current knowledge and what we need to know and learn about the impacts of digital media on children, toddlers, and adolescents.
 Their work culminated in research findings that were published in a special supplement in the prestigious journal, Pediatrics, in November 2017.

 Heralding the report’s release, Children and Screens hosted its first Interdisciplinary Summit on Children and Screen Time at the National Press Club in Washington D.C., where a distinguished panel of experts summarized the findings, held a public question and answer forum and offered recommendations and practical guidelines for policy makers, clinicians, scientists, educators and parents.

 In January 2018, Children and Screens co-sponsored with the National Institute of Child Health and Development a scientific workshop on media exposure and early child development.
-Children and Screens will co-host and co-sponsor its second Digital Media and Developing Minds national Congress, October 15-18th, 2018, with Cold Spring Harbor Laboratory, Long Island, NY, where the Congress will be held.
+Children and Screens co-hosted and co-sponsored its second Digital Media and Developing Minds national Congress on October 15-18th, 2018, with Cold Spring Harbor Laboratory on Long Island, NY.